 It does not come cheap.
 The Intellipure Compact, for example, is P47,500.
 It is good for a 500-sq ft room.
 The cheapest Ultra Fine series comes with the hefty price tag of P89,000.
 But what you get for each unit is the promise of better health for your family.

-Intellipure features a disinfecting filtration system, said to be 40 times better than a high-efficiency particulate air (Hepa) filter.
+Intellipure features a disinfecting filtration system, said to be better than a high-efficiency particulate air (Hepa) filter.
 Hepa filters are mostly used in hospitals and laboratories to keep the air clean.
 The DFS system has the technology to remove 99.99 percent of viruses, fungi, molds and bacteria in the air.

 Nick Gitsis, founder of Air Intellipure, identifies benefits of air purifiers used at home.
 He said that it can reduce asthma attacks, symptoms of common colds, coughing and difficulty of breathing.